We’re Just One Phone Call Away!

 Moles are small, cyclical animals that live primarily in the ground throughout most parts of North America, Europe, and Asia.
 Although moles aren’t dangerous to people, they can prove quite bothersome with their relentless digging.
 Moles can completely destroy a beautiful backyard, digging holes throughout the surface and completely restructuring roots and even the ground with their tunnels: essentially wrecking your lawn unless you pay huge expenses.
 For this reason, it’s imperative that you deal with a mole infestation as soon as possible because the moles will not let up.

-Do I Have a Mole Infestation?
+Do I Have A Mole Infestation?

 The most notable thing when assessing whether or not you have a mole infestation are molehills.
 Molehills are created when the mole tunnels underground, creating a pile of dirt around the hole they made.
 The dirt clumps are usually a few inches high and wide.
 Sometimes moles may tunnel into your yard through another yard: meaning you won’t see molehills in your yard.
 If this is the case, you should note unusual plant death and you should also note raised areas throughout your lawn that give the impression of tunnels.